TinasheMTapera/Equivalence-Testing-Presentation/Equivalence Testing.md

 date: 10 November 2016
 PSY 610: Data Analysis I

-Based on a paper by Walker & Nowacki, 2010
+Based on the paper by Walker & Nowacki, 2010

 Hypothesis Testing In Practice
 ========================================================